cjihrig/grpc-server-js/README.md

 ## Documentation

-The goal is to be largely compatible with the existing [`Server`](https://grpc.io/grpc/node/grpc.Server.html) and [`ServerCredentials`](https://grpc.io/grpc/node/grpc.ServerCredentials.html) documentation.
+The goal is to be largely compatible with the existing [`Server`](https://grpc.io/grpc/node/grpc.Server.html) implementation.

 ## Features